 We think that cactuses look super pretty and work in so many different styles.
 Given how easygoing and light-loving they are, put them somewhere prominent to show off their beauty.

 How your cactus will grow

-This isn’t going to be a list of suggestions to call your cactus, but there are different types of cactus and many have a nickname too.
-There are actually more than 2,000 types so we won’t go through all of them, but here are a few of our favourites.
+Don’t worry, this isn’t going to be a list of names to call your cactus.
+It’s a quick look at the cacti varieties and nicknames out there at the moment.
+There are over 2,000 types of cacti, so we won’t go through all of them, but here are some of our favourites.

 - Bunny Ear Cactus (Opuntia microdasys): originally from Mexico, this is one we stock and is so delightfully named.
-It is so called as some of the stems grow in a way that looks like an adorable little rabbit silhouette
+Its name is very fitting as some of the stems grow in a way that looks like adorable little rabbit ears.